-The IEA Energy training and Capacity Building Programme has trained over 1000 energy experts and policy makers from around the world.
+Since 2010, the IEA Energy training and Capacity Building Programme has trained over 2000 energy experts and policy makers from around the world.

 An ever-growing function of the IEA is to share knowledge and best practice in the field of energy globally.
 The IEA has carried out training activities since its creation over 35 years ago, starting with the Emergency Response Exercises (ERE) for its member countries to prepare them for oil supply disruptions.
 Over the decades, the scope for training has broadened to include energy statistics, modelling, technology, policy recommendations and subjects of similar interest.
 With the globalisation of energy markets and the consequences of climate change, the IEA has intensified its work with non-member countries, especially in capacity building.